Death Race (1976 video game): History

-Controversy

 Exidy only intended Death Race as an interim product until their subsequent game Car Polo (1977) was completed.
 Viewed from an aerial perspective, the gremlins look very similar to humans and this got the attention of national news programs such as 60 Minutes.
 In July 1976, Associated Press reporter Wendy Walker reached out to Exidy based on her viewing of the game at a Seattle arcade.
 Concerned about the game's violent content and its potential effect on those playing it, she wrote a widely disseminated article which pointed out the game's content unfavorably.

 Following this article, many news organizations through 1976 and 1977 reported on Death Race, including national newspapers like The New York Times.
 Many at Exidy attribute a large jump in sales for the company to this increase in national profile for Death Race, even though most of the coverage was negative.
 By the end of 1977 the game no longer graced headlines.